 Phase II is an outpatient program lasting two to three months, beginning approximately one month after bypass surgery or two weeks after a heart attack has occurred; heart-valve surgery and heart transplant patients also may enroll.
 Following angioplasty, rehabilitation may begin as soon as the catheterization site has healed.
 During the exercise sessions, the participant wears a heart monitor as a nurse works closely with him or her to develop a personalized exercise program.

 The educational component features group or individual classes that address medications, blood pressure control, diet and stress management.
 Family members are encouraged to attend the educational sessions with the participant.

 To participate in Phase II rehabilitation, please have your physician complete the cardiac phase II referral form.

 During Phase III, the participant graduates to exercising independently, but with qualified staff present.
 Participants learn to take their pulse and keep their own exercise records.
 Those who complete this phase have mastered the routine of the exercise sessions but continue to need occasional monitoring and support from the Cardiac Rehabilitation staff.

 To participate in Phase III rehabilitation, please have your physician complete the cardiac phase III referral form.

-The Center for Cardio-Pulmonary Fitness & Wellness in Easton also offers Enhanced External Counterpulsation (EECP), a non-invasive outpatient therapy that may relieve or eliminate symptoms related to chronic angina (chest pain).
+The Center for Cardiopulmonary Fitness and Wellness in Easton also offers Enhanced External Counterpulsation (EECP), a non-invasive outpatient therapy that may relieve or eliminate symptoms related to chronic angina (chest pain).
 We are the only health care facility on the Delmarva Peninsula offering this treatment.